-'''

-viaducc [defines] [command and parameters]

-or

-java_viaducc [defines] [java-class and parameters]
+java\viaducc [defines] [java-class and parameters]

-'''

 The "defines" are described below.
 The "command and parameters" are either any command (with full path) and it's arguments, or a Java class (with a "main") and its arguments (including the classpath if necessary.)